rasmus-kirk/halo/documents/thesis/04-ivc/01-index.md

 # IVC Scheme

+**Draft Note:** The idea here is to combine these two sections into something coherent...

 ## IVC from Accumulation Schemes (Stub)

 For simplicity, as in the PCS section, we assume we have an underlying NARK[^NARK]